emiryusufcicekdemir/SugarcaneDisease_DeepL/README.md

 # SugarcaneDisease_DeepL

-Sugarcane Disease Classification using Deep Learning

 This project utilizes deep learning techniques to classify and analyze sugarcane diseases based on a dataset of affected and healthy sugarcane images.
 The model is trained to identify different disease types and help in early detection and management.

--Features-
+#Features

-Dataset preprocessing and augmentation
+-Dataset preprocessing and augmentation

-Deep learning model for disease classification
+-Deep learning model for disease classification

-Performance evaluation using accuracy and loss metrics
+-Performance evaluation using accuracy and loss metrics

-Visualization of results with graphs and sample predictions
+-Visualization of results with graphs and sample predictions

-Technologies Used
+#Technologies Used

-Python
+-Python

-TensorFlow / PyTorch
+-TensorFlow / PyTorch

-OpenCV (for image processing)
+-OpenCV (for image processing)

-NumPy, Pandas, Matplotlib
+-NumPy, Pandas, Matplotlib

-Jupyter Notebook
+-Jupyter Notebook